 Can the band play the first dance?

 Not all bands – even long established wedding bands synonymous with the industry – actually play the first dance live.
 We feel all couples should be given the CHOICE of either having the band play the song live, or a recording of the song.
 There are good reasons why couples may choose the original recording over a live performance.
 If the first dance is an orchestral / Disney monster unable to come to life outside of a ginormous production studio – then stick to the recording.
 Similarly if the first dance has been tightly choreographed discuss the rhythm and timings with the band.
 However, sticking to what you know i.e. the original recording, may help those nervous dancers.
-Click here to listen to our Top 10 First Dance Songs of 2015 !
+Click here to listen to our Top 10 First Dance Songs !

 Check what payment methods your band will accept?